This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 Recipe Notes:

-- Store your blondies for up to five days in an airtight container at room temperature.
+- Storing Leftovers: Store for up to five days in an airtight container at room temperature.
 Keep in mind that when the blondies are sliced, they will start to dry out.

-- Freezing for Later: It's best to freeze the blondies unsliced instead of pre-slicing to prevent drying out.
-After the blondies have baked and fully cooled, wrap the unsliced blondie in plastic wrap and then store it in a freezer bag or an airtight container for up to two months.
-When you’re ready to serve, thaw at room temperature, slice, and enjoy.
+- Freezing for Later: It's best to freeze these blondies unsliced to prevent drying.
+Once fully cooled, wrap in plastic and store in a freezer bag or airtight container for up to two months.
+Thaw at room temperature, then slice.
+If freezing after slicing, wrap the squares individually or closely together, store the same way, and thaw at room temperature before serving.

 - Nutrition info is based on 1 of 16 blondies with the recipe made as written and is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.